PiwikPRO/analytics-template-for-gtm/README.md

 You can add product data by providing an array (like *`ecommerce.items`*) and mapping object keys to the according Piwik PRO product structure or define all parameters of a single item manually.

 ### Custom Product Dimensions
-If you want to add dimensions to a product, add them either to the source array or for a single item in the following format:
+If you want to add dimensions to a product, add them either to the source array or for a single item (as result of a custom JavaScript variable) in the following format:

 ```
 {